 Out and About: Shopping

 There are three mini-markets in Monpazier and they all stock the essentials, including fresh milk.
-We generally use Casino on the market square or the Spar in Rue St Jacques.
+We generally use either the Casino on the market square or the Spar in Rue St Jacques.

 Most of the surrounding villages and towns have a weekly market where you can buy local produce.
-The Monpazier market, held on Thursdays, has a very good fish stall.
+The Monpazier market, held on Thursdays, generally has a very good fish stall.

 - Tuesday: Beaumont, Le Bugue & Trémolat